PatBaldwin/MECH105-Algorithms/README.md

 # MECH105-Algorithms
 These are the algorithms I created for MECH105 using different numerical methods this semsester.
-Each algorithm is held in its own folder in the main directory.
+Each algorithm is held in its own folder in the main directory along with a README file that describes the algorithm, its limitations and its inputs and outputs.

 ## Binary Converter
 This algorithm takes a base10 input number and converts that into a string of binary equivelent to the input variable.